ga-adi-macaron/oop-assessment/readme.md

 > ***Note:*** _This should be done independently._

-The goal of this lab is to test your knowledge of Object Oriented Programming concepts and to make sure you know how to implement them.
+The goal of this assignment is to test your knowledge of Object Oriented Programming concepts and to make sure you know how to implement them.

 There are two main components: